How to reduce income tax in the UK using tax-efficient investments

 Furthermore, members of a SSAS can take up to 25% of their pension fund as a tax-free lump sum when they reach retirement age, and they can choose to take a flexible income from their pension fund, known as drawdown.
 The income received is subject to income tax, but members have the flexibility to vary the amount they receive each year, which can help to manage their tax liabilities.

-Overall, with the recent reduction of the additional 45% income tax threshold, it's important for high earners in the UK to consider the ability of tax-efficient investments to minimise the impact of reduced tax allowances and frozen bands.
+Overall, with the recent reduction of the additional 45% income tax threshold, it’s important for high earners in the UK to consider the ability of tax-efficient investments to minimise the impact of reduced tax allowances and frozen bands.
+By taking advantage of deductions, credits, and strategic approaches—including pension contributions, salary sacrifice, and careful consideration of taxable income—investors can significantly ease their personal tax burdens.

-Where additional financial advice is always advised, the GCV guide to tax efficient investing can assist in providing a firm knowledge base of some of the most tax efficient investment tools available to UK investors.
+Where additional financial advice is always advised, the GCV guide to tax-efficient investing can assist in providing a firm knowledge base of some of the most tax-efficient investment tools available to UK investors.